Drug Crimes Lawyer Harford MD

 A drug possession charge means that the person in question is in possession of a controlled substance or other drug paraphernalia.
 The law requires that the person charged knows that what they have is indeed an illegal drug and they willingly have taken possession of it in some way.
 There are three different types of possession.
 Actual possession means that the person was found with the drugs or paraphernalia on their person at the time of arrest.
 Constructive possession means that the drugs were not on the person but were rather on their property, like their car or apartment.
-Finally, shared possession is when the police can show that the defendant had partial possession of the drugs and that they shared them with another person.
+Finally, a drug crimes lawyer Harford MD knows will tell you that shared possession is when the police can show that the defendant had partial possession of the drugs and that they shared them with another person.

 Is Drug Possession a Felony or Misdemeanor?